pranavbawgikar/dart-notes/asynchronous-programming-dart.md

 To make a delay we require the duration object and in Dart we make use of the `Duration` class to achieve that.
 Inside `Duration` we pass a named parameter called `seconds`.

 ### Futures
+In Dart, to perform asynchronous operations we use `Future` class, `async` and `await` keywords.
+To consume the `Future` in a widget tree we use the `FutureBuilder` widget.

 #### `Future` class
 Futures in Dart are promises in JavaScript.
 A `future` is an instance of `Future` class.
 A `future` represents the result of an asynchronous operation and can have two states: completed and uncompleted.
 They represent the results of an asynchronous task that takes some time to complete.